 1. Do I need Life Insurance?

-If anyone depends on you financially, you should consider life insurance.
-This doesn’t just mean a spouse, or children, but any person (or pet) who would be financially impacted if you weren’t here.
+If anyone depends on you financially, you should consider Life Insurance.
+This doesn’t just mean a spouse, or children, but any person who would be financially impacted if you weren’t here.

-	There are different types of life insurance like Trauma, Critical Illness, Total and Permanent Disability, Income Protection and Life Insurance (which pays out a death benefit if you die).
-They cater for different life-altering scenarios which would impact your financial dependents.
+There are different types of Life Insurance like Trauma (or Critical Illness Insurance), Total and Permanent Disability, Income Protection and Life Insurance (which pays out a death benefit if you die).
+They cater for different life-altering scenarios which would impact you and your financial dependents.
 It’s a good idea to visualise each scenario in practical terms, however uncomfortable the idea may be, so you’re clear about the level of cover you would like to have.

 4. What will the cover include?

 The dollar value attached to insurance premiums is not the only indicator of value.
-Insurance policies from two different providers may seem the same, based on price, but you need to check whether the cover options can be customised to meet your needs.
+Insurance policies from two different providers may seem the same, based on price, but you need to check whether the cover inclusions and customisable options meet your needs.
 The Product Disclosure Statement will have all the details, so it’s important to make sure you understand the cover you’re paying for.
-You don’t have to do it alone; Insuranceline’s friendly Insurance Representatives are here to explain anything you need to know.
+You don’t have to do it alone; Insuranceline’s friendly Insurance Representatives are here to explain anything you need to know—contact us today.